umhau/umhau.github.io/README.md

 * find a simple way to add more posts.
 * on each category page, make all pages in the category do infinite scroll under an `<hr>` line and the current list.
 * category page lists of posts should match the explore page lists
+* add category for 'procedures' that I do on a regular basis - backing up computers, installing the deps for working with the blog, etc.